 Jess Bowling is a filmmaker, writer, and the founder of De Facto Pictures.

-Born in 1981 in Atlanta, Georgia, Bowling took an initial interest in film at an early age by creating short films with a family-owned Hi-8 camcorder in elementary school and an additional interest in broadcast journalism while working with more advanced video resources at his middle school’s TV station.
+A native of Atlanta, Georgia, Bowling took an interest in film at an early age by creating short films with a family-owned Hi-8 camcorder in elementary school and an additional interest in broadcast journalism while working with more advanced video resources at his middle school’s TV station.
 As a high schooler, Bowling developed interests in history, philosophy, and documentary with a particular interest in indigenous peoples and ethno-documentary.

 Thanks to an introduction by a high school friend to informal groups raising awareness of and practicing Native American ceremonies in the Southeastern US, Bowling began studying Lakota history, language, and mythology with a particular focus on how they informed Lakota tribal ceremonies and culture.
 From 1997-2001, Bowling enjoyed the opportunity to participate in a number of Lakota ceremonies and study intermittently with Oglala Lakotas visiting the Southeast from the Pine Ridge Reservation in South Dakota.